-Department of Neurobiology and Anatomy Qualifying Examination
+Department of Neurobiology Qualifying Examination

-The intent of the Qualifying Examination (Qual Exam) is to determine if the student is capable of PhD-level research in the Department of Neurobiology and Anatomy.
+The intent of the Qualifying Examination (Qual Exam) is to determine if the student is capable of PhD-level research in the Department of Neurobiology.
 The student must pass this exam in order to qualify for candidacy in the PhD program and remain a graduate student in the department.
 The student must have passed the 1st year comprehensive exam before undertaking the Qual Exam.
 The exam committee will evaluate the student’s knowledge of their dissertation field, their critical thinking skills and ability to formulate hypotheses.
 Evaluation criteria will also include the student’s originality and creativity, writing and presentation skills, and general knowledge in areas appropriate to their dissertation such as Neuroscience, Developmental Biology, Cell Biology, Genetics, Molecular Biology, and/or Biochemistry.

 The Qual Exam consists of 2 parts: